renepacchaux/recipe-revolution/README.md

 I box my time.
 As a result, my attention to the task is well-boudaried and the work improved when I had micro-deadlines.
 In meetings, I did behind the scenes with a digital set of timers.
 I prepared estimates of the amount of time I would take up.
-I controlled the pace at which my ideas were put forth.
+I controlled the pace of idea idea to paper.

 **The wrong flow**